The Fed Blinks: Investors Get What They Want Again

 It's easy to lose sight of the incredible run the indexes have had.
 (NYSEARCA:SPY).
 Lower interest rates have helped investors for many years.
 And valuations are incredibly rich.

-And Boston Fed President Eric Rosengren.
+And Boston Fed President Eric Rosengren:

 "…we must acknowledge that the commercial real estate sector has the potential to amplify whatever problems may emerge when we at some point face an economic downturn."

-The real danger: Fed officials who have a greater sense of confidence in their predictions than is warranted.
+Fed officials who have a greater sense of confidence in their predictions than is warranted:

 The danger with these econometricians is they don't know their own limitations, and they have a far greater sense of confidence in their analyses than I have found to be warranted.
 Fed chair McChesney Martin